TranslatorSRI/CQS/templates/README.md

 The CQS was conceptualized by the Translator Clinical Data Committee, but initial development and implementation were conducted under the Standards and Reference Implementation (SRI) component of Translator.
 The CQS provides a simple mechanism through which KP teams or any committee, working group, or external team can apply their expertise /resources to specify how their data are to be used for inference.
 Thus, the CQS enables a ”conservative ingest” paradigm, where KP teams directly ingest knowledge sources and perhaps compute on them, but rely on the CQS service to generate desired inferences based on this more foundational knowledge.

-**The process to contribute a new QQS template is as follows:**
+**The process to contribute a new CQS template is as follows:**

 1. Develop a set of rules specifying when a particular KP can contribute to an inferred MVP query.
 2. Specify a valid TRAPI query that can serve as a CQS template.
-3. Test the CQS template by direct query of the KP.
+3. Test the CQS template by direct query of the Workflow Runner.
 4. Create a branch.
 - Add a new template folder within CQS/templates.
 - Within that folder, add a thoroughly descriptive README with a POC and select CURIES to be used for development and testing.
 Those CURIES should ideally be associated with test assets that the KP developers contributed to the test assets repo, using [this G-sheet](https://docs.google.com/spreadsheets/d/1wAQaFEtFqAvp2fbTZIe-2ObF9zUU_cmXILfU8SzUWe0/edit?usp=drive_link).